FraserR1188/Pokemon-Emporium/README.md

 - I used W3C schools and Stackover Flow for further understanding from the content through the Code Institute.
 - Many thanks to my mentor Mikto for guiding me the way.
 - The guys from Code Institute helped me a lot as well.

-issues with the index.html.
-Created a hidden-div to stop the footer overlapping the buttons on a mobile view.